List of Naruto characters: Kaguya Ōtsutsuki

-Kaguya Ōtsutsuki (大筒木 カグヤ, Ōtsutsuki Kaguya) is a member of the main family of the Ōtsutsuki clan who is the central underlying antagonist of the Naruto series.
+Kaguya Ōtsutsuki (大筒木 カグヤ, Ōtsutsuki Kaguya) is the central underlying antagonist of the Naruto series and a member of the main family of the Ōtsutsuki clan.
 Betraying her partner Isshiki Ōtsutsuki after they planted a Divine Tree on the world, Kaguya decided to keep the world for herself and ate the Divine Tree's fruit to awaken her Rinne Sharigan and subject the world to the Infinite Tsukuyomi to end all conflict.
-While Kaguya was revered as the "Rabbit Goddess" (卯の女神, Usagi no Megami), Kaguya was consumed by her power as eventually lost trust in humanity while converting humans assimilated by the Divine Tree into her personal army of White Zetsu as a defense against her kinsmen.
-This and the other horrifying acts that Kaguya resulted in the then-powerless people to denounce her as a "Demon" (鬼, Oni).
+While Kaguya was revered as the "Rabbit Goddess" (卯の女神, Usagi no Megami), Kaguya was consumed by her power and eventually lost trust in humanity while converting humans assimilated by the Divine Tree into her personal army of White Zetsu as a defense against her kinsmen.
+This and the other horrifying acts that Kaguya committed resulted in the then-powerless people to denounce her as a "Demon" (鬼, Oni).
 Later learning that some of her chakra passed on into her sons, Hagoromo and Hamura, Kaguya attempts to reclaim that power by merging into the Divine Tree and regress it into the Ten-Tails (十尾, Jūbi).
 Hagoromo, aided by his brother Hamura, managed to defeat the monster and seal him in his body, becoming the first jinchūriki.
-Shortly before dying, the Sage decided to divide the demon's chakra into nine parts and, through a technique known as "perfect Izanagi" of Yin-Yang, he gave birth to the bodies of the nine tailed beasts into which she infused all of her mother's chakra her.
+Shortly before dying, the Sage decided to divide the demon's chakra into nine parts and, through a technique known as "perfect Izanagi" of Yin-Yang, he gave birth to the bodies of the nine tailed beasts into which she infused all of her mother's chakra.
 She eventually sealed the Ten-Tails' soulless body with the Chibaku Tensei, trapping him in an enormous mass of rocks, which would later be known as the Moon.
 But Kaguya created Black Zetsu at the last second to orchestrate her return by influencing Hagoromo's eldest son Indra and the Uchiha Clan.
 Having successfully manipulated Madara Uchiha into eventually casting the Infinite Tsukuyomi while having the Ten-Tails corpse absorbed by the Uchiha, Black Zetsu betrays Madara and converts him into a vessel for Kaguya to inhabit.
 From there, deeming Naruto and Sasuke a threat because they are the current reincarnations of her grandsons and because of their resemblance to her own children, Kaguya takes Team 7 and Obito into her dimensional realms to kill them there.
 But after being overpowered by Naruto and Sasuke with Sakura preventing her escape, Kaguya is resealed with the tailed beasts and Madara extracted from her body.
 Kaguya is voiced by Mami Koyama in Japanese and by Cissy Jones in the English dub.